-These protests touch on a wider argument around academic freedom and freedom of
+These protests touch on a broader argument around academic freedom and freedom of

 We have seen similar protests and debates around the fine line between protecting academic freedom and freedom of speech and perpetuating hate and extreme views.

-In light of this, the University of Essex conducted an internal review of their external speaker vetting process, which concluded that it must act to protect academic freedom.
+In light of this, the University of Essex conducted an internal review of its external speaker vetting process, which concluded that it must protect academic freedom.